tip-org/tools-paper/paper.md

 which say when we should generate various instances.
 The minimal model of these Horn clauses then tells us which instances are required.
-The reason we use rules is that it makes it easy to adjust the behaviour of the monomorphiser; different settings may include or omit instantiation rules.
+The reason we use rules is that it makes it easy to adjust the behaviour of the monomorphiser: different settings may include or omit instantiation rules.